jonas-grgt/bob/README.md

 Bob serves as a lightweight alternative to Lombok's `@Builder` annotation.
 Its retention policy is `SOURCE`, ensuring it won't clutter your bytecode.
-Bob generates a builder in the form of a pure Java source code file, which the Java compiler can pick up as a regular source file.
+Bob generates a builder in the form of pure Java source code.

 ## Installation
+### Maven
 ```xml
 <dependency>
     <groupId>io.jonasg</groupId>